justinalcon/portfolio-react-app/readme.md

 5. [Babel](https://babeljs.io/) - ES6+ javascript transpiler
 6. [Gulp](http://gulpjs.com/) - Build process and automation tool

+### Communicate with Back-End API
+This Front-End application is reliant on a RESTful JSON API.
+The associated RoR CMS and API is on [bitbucket here](https://bitbucket.org/cnstudiotech/discovery).

+You can change the IP of the Back-End in the file `./src/js/utils`.
+The variable `endpoint` is the base of the Back-End URL used in production.
+The variable `localhost` is the URL used in development.

 ### Build Process:

 ##### This how to instantiate the project and run the automation tools on OS X.